Wikipedia Page in Draft

 The World Run Day events are all-inclusive of runners from all countries (primarily the USA).
 Participation is usually skewed with a small majority of runners being female.
 Skill levels and age vary.
 In the nearly 20 years of event, there have been over 10,000+ participants.
 Since its inception, the event has been subtitled “The Global Fitness and Charity Challenge.”

 The event is known for its artistic event shirt designs, release of creative Bibs (“e-Bib” was coined in 2007).
-A “Bandit Bib” is being made available in 2018.
-The Bandit Bib is intended for runners not willing to pay for registration; but want to be included in the event.
-The event frowns upon Bandits in any other event.
 Although the event is intended to be fun (and somewhat funny at times), the intent has always been a creative endeavor to bring runners together worldwide for a celebration or homage to the sport they love — and send donations to charity as well.
 The event recognizes runners of all nations – some which have not been recognized by The United Nations or have never been included in the Olympic Games.